 Wear athletic shoes, hikers, or skechers type shoes.
 No sandals if you want to be active.
 Tree roots and sandals cause accidents.
 When it is frigid, we just add layers.

 Don’t over pack food because you have to carry it, and pack by meal so you don’t forget things.
+Camping on a regular basis will show you what you will need in your particular family.

 When you are packing your cooler and dry goods, pack by meal and think about what you need for making each particular meal.
 The different spices, buns, sauces, special ingredients, and paper towels will be missed if you forget.